Wildlife Resources (WLF)

 Credit arranged

 Hands on training in the basic procedures in molecular biology that have applications in wildlife ecology and conservation.
 Graduate students must complete an independent project.
-Typically offered: Fall.
+Graded Pass/Fail.
+Typically Offered: Fall.

 Patterns of biological diversity; factors producing changes in diversity; values of diversity; management principles applied to small populations, protected area and reserve design, landscape scale conservation, biotic integrity, restoration, and conservation law and policy.
 Typically Offered: Fall and Summer.